nikaaluu/neurothesis/README.md

-# neurothesis
-markdown
-# Thesis Repository: Analysis of Telomere Dynamics
+ # neurothesis, a Thesis Repository

-This repository contains all the Python scripts and analysis tools used for my Master's Thesis titled **"Analysis of Telomere Dynamics in Human Stem Cells."**
+This repository gathers the scripts used to conduct data analysis for my Bachelor Thesis Research (BTR) titled **"Unraveling the impact of aging on Parkinson’s Disease-derived Neuroepithelial Stem Cells"** in the Maastricht Science Programme (MSP).

+By automating various steps and standardizing the analytical process, these scripts ensure that the analysis is reproducible and can be uniformly applied to all samples.

 ## Project Overview
+It primarily involves MMqPCR analysis to assess the telomere length based on the Cq values.
+Two scripts were made based from two differnt protocols: Cawthon (2009) and Martin et al. (2024).
+The one that was finally used was the one based on Cawthon (2009).
+Additionally, there is a separate script that plotted the efficiency curves of the primers used.

 The project covers:
 - Quantitative PCR analysis of telomere length (MMqPCR)